H-3000 - Welding machine Vevor - Free user manual and instructions

 - WARNING: Unplug from the mains power supply before performing maintenance or service.

-7.4.1 When the welding/clamp lever is depressed make sure that the spigot is end of the handle on the underside, actually touches and presses the micro thus turning on the welding current.
+7.4.1 When the welding/clamp lever is depressed, make sure that the spigot at the end of the handle on the underside actually touches and presses the micro switch, thus turning on the welding current.

-7.4.2 Check the security and condition of the arm holder clamps and screws the electrode clamps and screws.
-If these are loose or oxidized it will effect efficiency of the welder.
+7.4.2 Check the security and condition of the arm holder clamps and screws, and the electrode clamps and screws.
+If these are loose or oxidised, it will affect the efficiency of the welder.

-7.4.4 If these checks do not reveal the source of the problem take the weld authorised service agent
+7.4.4 If these checks do not reveal the source of the problem, take the weld to an authorized service agent.

 8. OPERATION INSTRUCTIONS

-Use the tip on the handle to active the trigger
+Use the tip on the handle to activate the trigger.

-Press down the handle hard to active the welding trigger
+Press down the handle hard to activate the welding trigger.

 Note:

-- The thermal will active to stop working when the transformer temperature reaches 95°C. It can be used again 15-20mins later.
+- The thermal will activate to stop working when the transformer temperature reaches 95°C. It can be used again 15-20 minutes later.
 2. Please do use the sheet metal thickness less than 2mm when trying the metal.
-When the metal thickness more than 2mm, it can not work.
+When the metal thickness is more than 2mm, it cannot work.

 Made In China